bezmoradi/tutorials/go/function.md

 ## An Intro to Wrapper Functions is Go

-We can also create wrapper functions that accept another function and call it but before and after that function call, do some other operations.
+We can also create wrapper functions that accept another function and call it but before and after that function call, do some other operations (It can be compared to the Decorator Design Pattern).
 For example, in the following program we have created a wrapper function called `timer()` which calculated the total amount of time it takes to run its input function:

 ```go
 package main